AI-Maddy/linux-kernel-development/docs/index.md

 ## What you will learn

-- How the kernel source tree is organized and how subsystems interact
-- - How to configure, cross-compile, and boot a custom kernel
-  - - How kernel development workflow differs from typical application development (mailing lists, patches, maintainers)
-    - - How to use core debugging facilities such as printk, ftrace, and kgdb
+By the end of this site you should understand how the kernel source tree is organized and how subsystems interact, how to configure, cross-compile, and boot a custom kernel, how kernel development workflow differs from typical application development (mailing lists, patches, maintainers), and how to use core debugging facilities such as printk, ftrace, and kgdb.

-      - ## How to use this site
+## How to use this site

-      - Work through the pages in order if you are new to kernel development.
+Work through the pages in order if you are new to kernel development.
 If you already have experience, jump directly to the topic you need using the navigation menu.
-      -